dret/webconcepts/specs/JCP/index.md

 title:  "Java Community Process: Specification Series"
 ---

-Here is a list of all specification series by the [Java Community Process (JCP)](http://jcp.org/) that are currently available:
+Here is a list of all specification series by the [Java Community Process (JCP)](http://jcp.org/) that are currently available, for a total of 1 specifications:

   * [Java Specification Request (JSR)](JSR) Series: 1 Specifications